jackson-stokes/eagle-one-telemetry/README.md

-# ☕ Eagle One: IoT Espresso Telemetry Dashboard
+# ☕ Eagle One: Espresso Telemetry Dashboard

 **Eagle One** is a containerized data engineering project that simulates, processes, and visualizes telemetry data from a Victoria Ardiuno Eagle One espresso machine.